2022

 Department of Health and Social Care

-Concerns summary There was no specific guidance for managing or expediting discharge for immunosuppressed patients at high risk of COVID-19.
+Concerns summary (AI summary) There was no specific guidance for managing or expediting discharge for immunosuppressed patients at high risk of COVID-19.
 Discharge was also delayed by opiate toxicity, exacerbated by inadequate kidney function monitoring.